sowardskimberly/stg_python_cert/README.md

 However, print the number(s) as English words
 Example: If the sequence is 18, then print "Eighteen"

-Example: If the seqence is 120, then print "One Hundred Twenty"
+Example: If the seqence value is 120, then print "One Hundred Twenty"

 Challenge 5